-Myth: Shaving Will Make My Beard Grow Thicker or Faster
+Myth #2: Shaving Will Make My Hair Grow Thicker or Faster

-Fact: In the United States, there is an obsession with cleanliness, and many people follow the rule that they should shampoo their hair every day as part of their shower.
-But no. Your hair makes sebum, or oil, and this happens at different rates for everyone.
-So one person's hair might feel oily in a day and another's in three days or even longer.
-You should shampoo your hair when it starts to feel oily and begins to look flat and, well, unattractive.
+Fact: In the United States, there is an obsession with cleanliness.
+As a result, many people follow the rule that they should shampoo their hair every day without fail.
+However, since hair produces sebum, or oil, at a rate that is unique to each of us, one person's hair might feel oily in a day and another's in three days or even longer.
+Rather than lather and rinse your strands daily, you should shampoo your hair when it starts to feel oily and begins to look flat.

-Fact: Hair has color because cells in our hair follicles called melanocytes create pigment (color) in the hair.
+Fact: Hair has color because cells in our hair follicles called melanocytes create pigment in the hair.
 When these cells stop producing the pigment, the hair loses its color.
+Your gray hair is actually transparent as it lacks pigment, but it appears gray as a result of the dead cells that make up the strand.
 Plucking out one gray hair will not affect the melanocytes in the other hair follicles, so other hairs will not turn gray as a result.
-Gray hair can occur as a result of age or a medical condition.
-Your gray hair is actually transparent, but it appears gray as a result of the dead cells that make up the strand.
-Also, smokers are four times more likely to have gray hair and premature hair loss, which is another good reason to quit.

 Fact: If you've read the answer to the above myth, you should already be able to figure out the answer to this one.
 Only chemically bleaching the hair can make an entire strand lose its color overnight, and not even that can do it completely.

-Myth: Growing My Hair Longer Will Hide My Baldness
+Myth #7: Growing My Hair Longer Will Hide My Hair Loss

 Fact: Actually, in almost every circumstance, growing hair longer makes the thinning and baldness appear much more noticeable.
 When the sides and back are worn fuller, it makes the top appear thinner.
 The rule of thumb: If you can see scalp on the top, cut the sides short enough so you can see an equal amount of scalp.
 This will give an overall uniform appearance and take the emphasis off of the thinning areas.